Genetic history of the African diaspora: Ancient DNA

-Medical DNA

-Risk allele variants G1 and G2 are associated with chronic kidney disease, which are common among populations of Sub-Saharan African ancestry; the G2 variant occurs at a 3%-8% rate among populations of western Central African ancestry and origin.

-Some infectious diseases are protected against due to African ancestry.
-Hereditary blood disorders, such as sickle cell anemia and thalassemia, produce an effect on the development of hemoglobin, which, consequently, prevents the reproduction of malaria parasites within the erythrocyte.
-Populations with West African ancestry, including among the African diaspora brought via the Trans-Atlantic slave trade, tend to have occurrences of sickle cell anemia and thalassemia.
+Out of nine male individuals and four female individuals, there were two Sub-Saharan African male individuals from the western and central Sahel found at Ibiza, in Spain.
+One male individual, who had close genetic relatedness to Laal speakers and the Nilo-Saharan-speaking Sara people from southern Chad, carried haplogroups E1b1a1a1a and L3e1c.
+The other male individual, who had close genetic relatedness to Niger-Congo-speakers from The Gambia and the Bedik people of Senegal, within the broader region of Senegambia, carried haplogroups E1b1b1a1a1c2 and L3b2.
+Both Sub-Saharan African individuals were radiocarbon dated to after 1115 CE, and may have been associated with enslavement and trafficking among the Almoravids for the military purpose of recruitment and the Trans-Saharan trade routes along North Africa.

 Asia

 Between 15,000 BP and 7000 BP, 86% of Sub-Saharan African mitochondrial DNA was introduced into Southwest Asia by East Africans, largely in the region of Arabia, which constitute 50% of Sub-Saharan African mitochondrial DNA in modern Southwest Asia.
 During the modern period, a greater number of West Africans introduced Sub-Saharan African mitochondrial DNA than East Africans.
 In the modern period, 68% of Sub-Saharan African mitochondrial DNA was introduced by East Africans and 22% was introduced by West Africans, which constitutes 50% of Sub-Saharan African mitochondrial DNA in modern Southwest Asia.